Trishala-Sin/KUBERNETES_WORKS/KUBERNETES_NOTES.md

 Issues :
 1) When considering a legacy Mainframe based system, written in older programming languages - Cobol or Assembler, it may be more economical to just re-build it from the ground up as a cloud-native application.
 A poorly designed legacy application should be re-designed and re-built from scratch following modern architectural patterns for microservices and even containers.
 Applications tightly coupled with data stores are also poor candidates for refactoring.
-2)Once the monolith survived the refactoring phase, the next challenge is to design mechanisms or find suitable tools to keep alive all the decoupled modules to ensure application resiliency as a whole.
+2) Once the monolith survived the refactoring phase, the next challenge is to design mechanisms or find suitable tools to keep alive all the decoupled modules to ensure application resiliency as a whole.
 3) Choosing runtimes may be another challenge.
 If deploying many modules on a single physical or virtual server, chances are that different libraries and runtime environment may conflict with one another causing errors and failures.
 This forces deployments of single modules per servers in order to separate their dependencies - not an economical way of resource management, and no real segregation of libraries and runtimes, as each server also has an underlying Operating System running with its libraries, thus consuming server resources - at times the OS consuming more resources than the application module itself.